Ultimates: Sales and reception

 Reviewing Ultimates 2, Curledup.com praised Millar's writing of the classic heroes and the "inclusion of current-day politics" improves the storyline.
 Comics Bulletin reviewed the final issue #13 but found it anticlimactic with the issue degenerating to a "slug fest".
 The artwork was praised with the reviewer stating that Bryan Hitch's "artwork has definitely been one of the main elements that will make this series memorable."
-Denofgeek.com praised the artwork, with "Bryan Hitch doing some of the best work of his career", but was critical of Millar's writing stating it had "no substance".
+Den of Geek praised the artwork, with "Bryan Hitch doing some of the best work of his career", but was critical of Millar's writing stating it had "no substance".

 Ultimates 3 #1 ranked first in December 2007's Top 300 comics with preorder sales of 131,401, Issue #2 ranked number seven with 105,070 preorders.
 Issue three ranked better than its predecessor, falling at number five, but had a smaller number of preorders, totaling at 97,210.

 Reviewing Ultimates 3, IGN called the book a "reasonably decent experience" although the issue "falters on its own merits", only to later state while reviewing the third issue that "Behind the theatrics and swagger, there's just nothing there to draw me in.
 These are the characters that I used to enjoy in name only, hollow shells of what they used to be."
 Alvaro's Comic Boards' review was even harsher, remarking that Ultimates 3 "has somehow managed to entirely miss what made the Ultimates something other than alternative universe Avengers" and adding "this was the worst comic I've read all year".

 2011's Ultimate Comics: The Ultimates received highly positive reactions upon its debut.
 Chad Nevett from Comic Book Resources wrote that "the comic is exciting and sets up a large story that, right now, seems like it could easily end with the destruction of the team.
 A first issue that starts with its foot on the gas is exactly what’s called for", while IGN gave the first issue 8/10.